History of the Jews in England (1066–1290): Stephen to Henry II: 1135–1189

-Massacres at London and York (1189–1190)
+Massacres at London, Bury and York (1189–1190)

 Richard I had taken the cross before his coronation (3 September 1189).
 A number of the principal Jews of England presented themselves to do homage at Westminster; but there was a long-standing custom against Jews (and women) being admitted to the coronation ceremony, and they were expelled during the banquet which followed the coronation, whereupon they were attacked by a crowd of bystanders.
 The rumour spread from Westminster to London that the king had ordered a massacre of the Jews; and a mob in the Old Jewry, after vainly attacking the strong stone houses of the Jews throughout the day, set them on fire at night, killing those within who attempted to escape.
 The king was enraged at this insult to his royal dignity, but was unable to punish more than a few of the offenders, owing to their large numbers and to the considerable social standing of several of them.
-After his departure on the crusade, riots with loss of life occurred at Lynn, where the Jews attempted to attack a baptised coreligionist who had taken refuge in a church.
-The seafaring population rose against them, fired their houses, and put them to the sword.
-So, too, at Stamford Fair, on 7 March 1190, many were slain, and on 18 March, 57 were slaughtered at Bury St Edmunds.
+After his departure on the crusade, riots with loss of life occurred at Lynn, where some Jews attempted to attack a baptised coreligionist who had taken refuge in a church.
+The Christian population burned down the Jews' houses and murdered them.
+At Stamford Fair, on 7 March 1190, many were slain, and on 18 March, 57 were slaughtered at Bury St Edmunds.
 The Jews of Lincoln saved themselves only by taking refuge in the castle.

-Isolated attacks on Jews also occurred at Colchester, Thetford, and Ospringe.
+Isolated attacks on Jews also occurred at Colchester, Thetford and Ospringe.

-A significant loss of life occurred at York on the night of March 16 (Shabbat HaGadol, the Shabbat before Passover) and 17 March 1190.
-As crusaders prepared to leave on the Third Crusade, religious fervour resulted in several anti-Jewish violences.
+A significant loss of life occurred at York on the night of 16 March (Shabbat HaGadol, the Shabbat before Passover) and 17 March 1190.
+As crusaders prepared to leave on the Third Crusade, religious fervour resulted in several incidents of anti-Jewish violence.
 Josce of York, the leader of the Jews in York, asked the warden of York Castle to receive them with their wives and children, and they were accepted into Clifford's Tower.
-However, the tower was besieged by the mob of crusaders, demanding that the Jews convert to Christianity and be baptized.
+The tower was then besieged by the mob of crusaders, demanding that the Jews convert to Christianity and be baptized.
 Trapped in the castle, the Jews were advised by their religious leader, Rabbi Yomtov of Joigny, to kill themselves rather than convert; Josce began by slaying his wife Anna and his two children, and then was killed by Yomtov.
 The father of each family killed his wife and children, before Yomtov and Josce set fire to the wooden keep, killing themselves.
 The handful of Jews who did not kill themselves died in the fire, or were murdered by rioters.
 Around 150 people are thought to have been killed in the incident.